Scarface (1983 film): Casting

 Michelle Pfeiffer was an almost unknown actress when she appeared in Scarface, and both star Al Pacino and director Brian De Palma initially argued against her casting.

 Pacino worked with experts in knife combat, trainers and boxer Roberto Durán to attain the body type that he wanted for the role.
 Durán also helped inspire the character, who had "a certain lion in him", according to Pacino.
-Meryl Streep's immigrant character in Sophie's Choice (1982) also influenced Pacino's portrayal of Tony Montana.
-Bauer and a dialect coach helped him learn aspects of the Cuban Spanish language and pronunciation.
+Sophie Zawistoska, Meryl Streep's immigrant character in Sophie's Choice (1982) also influenced Pacino's portrayal of Tony Montana.
+Steven Bauer and a dialect coach helped him learn aspects of the Cuban Spanish language and pronunciation.

-Pfeiffer was an unknown actress at the time, known primarily for her role in Grease 2; both Pacino and De Palma had argued against her casting, but Bregman fought for her inclusion.
-Glenn Close was the original choice for the role, while others were also considered, including Geena Davis, Carrie Fisher, Kelly McGillis, Rosanna Arquette, Melanie Griffith, Kim Basinger, Brooke Shields, Sharon Stone and Sigourney Weaver.
+Michelle Pfeiffer was an unknown actress at the time, known primarily for her role in Grease 2; both Pacino and De Palma had argued against her casting, but Bregman fought for her inclusion.
+Glenn Close was the original choice for the role, while others were also considered, including Nancy Allen, Geena Davis, Carrie Fisher, Kelly McGillis, Rosanna Arquette, Melanie Griffith, Kim Basinger, Brooke Shields, Sharon Stone and Sigourney Weaver.

 Bauer got his role without auditioning.
-During the audition process, casting director Alixe Gordin saw Bauer and instantly noted that he was right for the role of Manny, a judgment with which both De Palma and Bregman agreed.
+During the audition process, casting director Alixe Gordin saw Bauer and instantly noted that he was right for the role of Manolo "Manny" Ribera, a judgment with which both De Palma and Bregman agreed.
 He was the only actual Cuban in the principal cast.
 John Travolta was considered for the role.

 Filming

 The picture was shot over 24 weeks from November 22, 1982, to May 6, 1983.
 Although the film is set in Miami, the Miami Tourist Board declined requests to film there, fearing that the film's themes of drugs and gangsters would deter tourism.
 Instead, much of the film was shot in Los Angeles.
 In April 1983, however, one scene was shot at Miami's Fontainebleau Miami Beach.
 The chainsaw scene was filmed on Miami Beach's Ocean Drive.
 A second unit team headed by David Hans Dreyfuss shot for one day at Coronado Beach in San Diego, California.
 Tony's opulent mansion was El Fureidis, a Roman-styled mansion near Santa Barbara, California.

 The production was halted twice for severe weather events in California.
 During production in March, Pacino burned his left hand on the muzzle of the gun that had been fired when he tripped during a fight scene.
 Production was shut down for more than a week while Pacino recovered.
 A premature bomb explosion also injured two stuntmen during a scene shot in his absence.
 The gunfight scene at the end of the film includes a single camera shot directed by Steven Spielberg, who was visiting the set at the time.
 Powdered baby laxative was used as the fake substance for cocaine in the film.
 The special effects were performed by Ken Pepiot and Stan Parks.
 According to De Palma, he arranged for Stone to leave the set because the latter was getting in the way of the former's direction by "talking to the actors on the set".